pnordahl/monorail/README.md

 chmod +x proto/monorail/hello.awk
 ```

 As mentioned earlier, commands can be written in any language, and need only be executable.
-We're using hashbangs to avoid cluttering the tutorial with compilation steps, but commands could be compiled to machine code, stored as something like `hello`, and executed just the same.
+We're using hashbangs to avoid cluttering the tutorial with compilation steps, but commands could be compiled to machine code, stored as something like `hello`, and executed just the same (though this approach wouldn't be portable across OS/architectures).
 Before we run this command, let's look at the output of analyze:

 ```sh
 monorail analyze --target-groups | jq